 Successful Davidson College applicants should demonstrate a serious commitment to their proposed idea, issue, project, or venture — even if they still have unanswered questions or unvalidated assumptions.
 That is fully acceptable!
 However, they must be willing to work hard, think critically, take smart risks, and learn from failure.
+Further, students should be ready to demonstrate their entrepreneurial spirit and ways they have worked to strengthen it.

-Application will open on October 7, 2024 and close on October 28, 2024.
-Finalists are chosen on the merits of their written application (to be submitted via an online webform).
-Finalists are notified by October 31, if they are selected for an in-person interview.
-Interviews will be conducted by members of the Avinger Impact Fund Advisory Team on November 13, in partnership with the Hurt Hub@Davidson faculty and staff.
-Winners will be announced on November 20.
+Finalists will be notified on/about March 3 if they are selected for an in-person presentation and interview.
+Interviews will be conducted by members of the Avinger Impact Fund Advisory Team on/about March 27, in partnership with the Hurt Hub@Davidson faculty and staff.
+Winners will be announced on/about March 31, 2026.

 The Avinger Impact Fund microgrants are considered taxable income, not scholarships.
 Please consult with a tax adviser if you have questions about how this may impact your personal tax situation.